 Instead of paying interest to a bank they pay the interest back to the people who funded the loan (the investors).
 The best part of LendingClub that you can buy in for as little as $25 in each loan that you invest in.

 This means that with $500 to invest you could be a part of 20 different loans and make sure that if one goes bust it doesn’t ruin your investment.

 ETF are the initials for exchange traded funds.
 A fund is where you can invest money into a group of investments, the exchanged traded part means you can purchase these funds through a brokerage like stocks on the stock markets (also called an exchange).

-The best place to purchase ETFs is through M1 Finance.
+M1 Finance is the least expensive place to purchase ETFs.
 This brokerage has quickly become one of the most popular because there are zero fees to trade any of their more than 2,000 ETFs.

 They have a minimum deposit of $100 for standard accounts and only $500 for retirement accounts.

 Mutual funds have been around for almost 100 years.
 They allow groups of investors to “mutually fund” a series of investments.

 This means that you can own hundreds of stocks or other investments all in one mutual fund.
 All of these funds are managed by professional fund managers and they have long histories to show you who well they h ave invested.